gabrielenizzoli/www-nizzoli-net/_posts/2021-02-26-spark-difficult-to-serialize-class.md

     ), Encoders.javaSerialization(WrapperBean.class));
 ```

-It can be properly be encoded/decoded.
-The downside?
-The dataset will be a byte array if queried, and it will be be a single column named `value`:
+`DifficultToSerializeClass` will be properly encoded/decoded.
+The *downside*?
+The dataset will be a byte array if queried, and it will be be a single column named `value`.
 ```java
 ds.printSchema();
 ds.show();